Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Specific moment of inertia: results of numerical simulations

-The mechanical contribution~\eq{eq_I_mech} possesses a mundane constant behaviour with $I_{\mathrm{mech}}^{\mathrm{gl}} > 0$, which gets established right above the critical temperature.
-The chromomagnetic part~\eq{eq_I_magn} of the moment of inertia is, however, a non-trivial function of temperature.
-It takes a negative value in range of temperatures which makes the total momentum of inertia negative as well in the supervortical region of temperatures $T_c \lesssim T < T_s$.
+The mechanical contribution~\eq{eq_I_mech} possesses a mundane constant behavior with $I_{\mathrm{mech}}^{\mathrm{gl}} > 0$, which gets established right above the critical temperature.
+The chromomagnetic part~\eq{eq_I_magn} of the moment of inertia is, however, a nontrivial function of temperature.
+It takes a negative value in a range of temperatures, which makes the total momentum of inertia negative as well in the supervortical region of temperatures $T_c \lesssim T < T_s$.

-We work in the formalism of Ref.~\cite{Braguta:2023kwl} which does not require introduction of the metric tensor thus giving more robustness to our calculations.
-Another way to calculate the moment of inertia on the lattice involves the simulation of the rotating Yang-Mills theory in curved space and analytic continuation procedure similarly to Refs.~\cite{Braguta:2020biu,Braguta:2021jgn,Yang:2023vsw}.
-The results of such calculations, presented in Ref.~\cite{Braguta:2023yjn}, firmly overlap with them from non-rotating lattices thus demonstrating the consistency of our approaches.
+We work in the formalism of Ref.~\cite{Braguta:2023kwl}, which does not require the introduction of the metric tensor, thus giving more robustness to our calculations.
+Another way to calculate the moment of inertia on the lattice involves the simulation of the rotating Yang-Mills theory in curved space and an analytic continuation procedure similar to Refs.~\cite{Braguta:2020biu, Braguta:2021jgn, Braguta:2022str, Yang:2023vsw}.
+The results of such calculations, presented in Ref.~\cite{Braguta:2023yjn}, firmly overlap with them from nonrotating lattices, thus demonstrating the consistency of our approaches.

-Now let us address the question of how can it be that the moment of inertia of a gluon gas is negative while the energy density of the very same gluon gas is positive everywhere?
-The last statement contradicts our experience of classical mechanics, Eq.~\eq{eq_classical} which implies that the moment of inertia should both be a positive quantity as the mass density is a positive quantity as well.
+Now let us address the question of how it can be that the moment of inertia of a gluon gas is negative while the energy density of the very same gluon gas is positive everywhere.
+The last statement contradicts our experience of classical mechanics, Eq.~\eq{eq_classical}, which implies that the moment of inertia should both be a positive quantity as the mass density is a positive quantity as well.